adobe/aem-project-archetype/README.md

 ## Documentation

-* **[Archetype Documentation](https://www.adobe.com/go/aem_archetype):** Overview of the archetype architecture and its different modules.
+* **[Archetype Documentation](https://www.adobe.com/go/aem_archetype):** The product documentation provides an overview of the archetype and its general features.
+* **[GitHub Documentation](src/main/archetype/README.md):** The README.md documentation in this repo provides detailed technical usage detail of the archetype and all of its modules.
-* Following tutorials are based off this archetype:
+* **Tutorials:** The following tutorials are based off this archetype:
   - **[WKND Site](https://docs.adobe.com/content/help/en/experience-manager-learn/getting-started-wknd-tutorial-develop/overview.html):** Learn how to start a fresh new website.
   - **WKND SPA** Learn how to build a [React](https://docs.adobe.com/content/help/en/experience-manager-learn/spa-react-tutorial/overview.html) or [Angular](https://docs.adobe.com/content/help/en/experience-manager-learn/spa-angular-tutorial/overview.html) webapp that is fully authorable in AEM.